tmtsoftware/m1cs-segment-control/README.md

 ### Building the HCD and Assembly Applications

- - Run `sbt segment-deploy/universal:packageBin`, this will create self contained zip in `segment-deploy/target/universal` directory
- - Unzip the generated zip and cd into the bin directory

-Note: An alternative method is to run `sbt stage`, which installs the applications locally in `segment-deploy/target/universal/stage/bin`.
+ - Run `sbt stage`, which installs the applications locally in `segment-deploy/target/universal/stage/bin`.

 ### Running the HCD and Assembly